squeed/cni/SPEC.md

 - `code`: A numeric error code, see below for reserved codes.
 - `msg`: A short message characterizing the error.
 - `details`: A longer message describing the error.
+- `effectState`: The current state of the plugin's side-effects

 Example: